tomsWebConsulting/twcsl/Change Unable to Add Item to Cart Alert for Only N Available/README.md

 * **2022-04-06**

   * code aware of v7.1 store design formats
-  * fix for code not working with product with no variants
+  * fix for code not working with products with no variants
   * bumped version to 0.1d1

 * **2021-05-16**